open-mmlab/mmdetection/docs/getting_started.md

     pip install mmcv-full
     ```

-4. Clone the mmdetection repository.
+4. Clone the MMDetection repository.

     ```shell
     git clone https://github.com/open-mmlab/mmdetection.git
     cd mmdetection
     ```

-5. Install build requirements and then install mmdetection.
+5. Install build requirements and then install MMDetection.
 (We install our forked version of pycocotools via the github repo instead of pypi
 for better compatibility with our repo.)